veevo/dev/content/about/protoplasm.md

 title: Protoplasma
 date: 2019-02-01 19:00:00
 topics:
-- vocabulary
+- protoplasma
 ---

-Protoplasma - [do grego prôtos + plasma, atos].
+Protoplasma - [from the Greek protos + plasma, acts].

 Biol.
-Substância viva das células constituída pela associação de citoplasma e cromatina, podendo estar contida no núcleo.

-## See Also
-TODO
+Living substance of cells constituted by the combination of cytoplasm and chromatin, which may be contained in the nucleus.

 ## Source
 [O Consolador - Vocabulário (pt-BR)](http://www.oconsolador.com.br/linkfixo/vocabulario/principal.html)